 Fellowship-trained faculty include pediatrics, oncology, laparoscopy / endourology, Andrology, female / male reconstruction in addition to 2 full-time general urologists and one adjunct urologic oncologist.
 The urology division also has one PA and 3 nurse practitioners who partner with their specialty physician to create teams within the division.
 The adult and pediatric procedures performed encompass all current a technology and represent the most contemporary methods in Urology today.
 The urology division has access to 7 robotic platforms including 3 Xi’s and 4 Si’s.

 There is a dedicated research lab with two full-time researchers specializing in oncologic research, specifically bladder and prostate.Ongoing clinical research in urologic oncology is conducted jointly with the Simmons Cancer Institute at SIU Medicine, using nuclear scanning techniques and flow cytometry.
 Additionally, there is a complete treatment facility for calculus disease including laparoscopy, endoscopy and extracorporeal shock wave lithotripsy.
 Residents also have opportunities to work in our complete urodynamics lab, and in the areas of neurogenic bladder, urodynamics, fluoroscopy, prosthetic devices, endourology, microsurgery, and infertility.

-The SIU Division of Urology covers two hospital systems: Memorial Medical Center and St. John’s Hospital.
-These hospitals are located in downtown Springfield, IL and are five blocks apart.
-Memorial Medical Center is a 562 bed hospital and St. John’s Hospital is a 731 bed hospital.
+The SIU Division of Urology covers two hospital systems: Memorial Medical Center and HSHS St. John’s Hospital.
+These hospitals are located in downtown Springfield, Illinois, and are five blocks apart.
+Memorial Medical Center is a 562-bed hospital and St. John’s Hospital is a 731-bed hospital.
 The hospitals each have their own Level I Trauma center.
 The SIU Division of Urology is located in St. John’s Pavilion, adjacent to St. John’s Hospital.

 Division of Urology